Category: Blog

 Family Businesses Need the Payroll Protection Program Now

 Many clients are asking about the Payroll Protection Program (PPP).
-Here’s a slide deck to help out (based on April 3, 2020 guidance).
-Payroll Protection Program for Family Business from Brent Nelson
+Here’s a slide deck to help out (based on April 3, 2020 guidance). https://www.slideshare.net/BrentNelson28/payroll-protection-program-for-family-business

 Estate Planning During the COVID-19 Pandemic